 You’ll need to register with the Residents Registration Office within two weeks of your arrival in Switzerland.
 You’ll also need to visit the Cantonal Migration Offices to pick up your work/residence permit.
 For more details about immigration, check out Expatica’s Swiss Visas and Permits Guide.

 Every year, countless Swiss residents come home after living overseas for a while.
-By principle, they have to do the same things they did when emigrating; handle customs protocols, un-register form their home country, locate somewhere to stay, get a job, complete local authority registration, apply for social insurance, and other relevant steps.
+By principle, they have to do the same things they did when emigrating; handle customs protocols, un-register from their home country, locate somewhere to stay, get a job, complete local authority registration, apply for social insurance, and other relevant steps.

 Foreigners working or residing in Switzerland must apply for Swiss health insurance when they become residents, but there are some exceptions.
 Firstly, you must register with a health insurer and apply for Swiss social security contributions.